sesco001/Spank-md/README.md

 🔁 Step 1: Fork the Repo

-Click below to fork SPANK-MD to your GitHub:
+Click below to fork EMPEROR-MD to your GitHub:

 <div align="center">
   <a href="https://github.com/caseyweb/JINX-XMD-V2.0/fork">